Click here to view my virtual exhibition

-As an artist my inspiration is drawn from many sources; places visited with reference to landscape, water, architecture and interiors.
-Paintings evolve through reflection on the passage of time and life's experiences.
-Journeys I have taken and lucid dreams through a state of semi insomnia summon the senses and imagination which play throughout my work.
-The paintings evolve through thoughts and reflections.
-Wakefulness is eased by a desire to read widely, feeding my imagination and many hours spent swimming allow me to concentrate my thoughts whilst in a state of peaceful respite.
+As an artist my inspiration is drawn from many sources with particular reference to water, landscape, pattern and texture.
+Subject matter is influenced through thoughts and reflections.
+Wakefulness is eased by a desire to read widely, fuelling my imagination.
+Regular, almost daily swims allow me to concentrate my thought processes whilst in a state of peaceful respite.

 My latest series- Flowers